 - Between passengers but offline

-There are so many situations where someone can be involved in accident that determining who is liable and how many insurance carriers might be named in a liability lawsuit is not a simple answer.
+There are so many situations where someone can be involved in an accident that determining who is liable and how many insurance carriers might be named in a liability lawsuit is not a simple answer.
 In some situations, it may be the driver's personal car insurance policy.
 However, some insurance policies don't cover a personal vehicle being used for commercial purposes.

 So, what happens when you're in the vehicle that was hit by a rideshare driver?
 What happens if you were a cyclist or pedestrian?
 Can a rideshare accident be covered under your PIP (personal injury protection) coverage?
 Since every scenario has to be considered along with the driver's rideshare classification, it's prudent to seek the advice of an attorney as soon as possible following your involvement in a rideshare accident.
-At Schackow & Mercadant, our personal injury attorneys have the experience and expertise to review your claim and recommend the most appropriate legal actions for you to consider.
+At Schackow & Mercadante, our personal injury attorneys have the experience and expertise to review your claim and recommend the most appropriate legal actions for you to consider.